FlowFuse/flowfuse/docs/cloud/billing.md

 ## Team Billing

-Each team has a separate billing account and a free subscription for the team.
-Each Node-RED instance under the team is added to that subscription.
+Each team has its own billing subscription that includes charges for the Node-RED instances and Devices owned by the team.
-For each team you will need to setup the billing details for each time, though you can use the same card.

 ## Billing Cycle